sail-sg/Adan/README.md

+---
++ :fire: :fire: Faster implementation are released.

++ Adan is supported in the lasted version of [`timm`](https://github.com/rwightman/pytorch-image-models).
++ TF's implementation (third party) refers to [DenisVorotyntsev/Adan](https://github.com/DenisVorotyntsev/Adan).
++ JAX's version (third party) is implemented and also supported in [Deepmind/optax](https://github.com/deepmind/optax).

+---

 ## Usage

 For your convenience to use Adan, we briefly provide some intuitive instructions below, then provide some general experimental tips, and finally give more details (e.g. specific commonds and hyper-parameters) for each experiment in the paper.